rnewson/couchdb-lucene/README.md

 Note: the argument is case-sensitive and is passed directly to the `SnowballAnalyzer`'s constructor.

 ##### The Per-field Analyzer
-The "perfield" option lets you use a different analyzer for different fields and is configured as follows;
+The "perfield" option lets you use a different analyzer for different fields and is configured as follows:

 ```json
 "analyzer":"perfield:{field_name:\"analyzer_name\"}"
 ```

 Unless overridden, any field name not specified will be handled by the standard analyzer.
-To change the default, use the special default field name;
+To change the default, use the special default field name:

 ```json
 "analyzer":"perfield:{default:\"keyword\"}"